openbabel/documentation/Installation/install.rst

 .. rubric:: What environment variables affect how Open Babel finds formats, plugins and libraries?

 **LD_LIBRARY_PATH** - Used to find the location of the :file:`libopenbabel.so` file.
-  You should set this if you get error messages about not being about to find :file:`libopenbabel.so`.
+  You should set this if you get error messages about not being able to find :file:`libopenbabel.so`.
 **BABEL_LIBDIR** - Used to find plugins such as the file formats If ``obabel -L formats`` does not list any file formats, then you need to set this environment variable to the directory where the file formats were installed, typically :file:`/usr/local/lib/openbabel/`.
 **BABEL_DATADIR** - Used to find the location of the data files used for fingerprints, forcefields, etc.
-  If you get errors about not being able to initialise ???
-(TODO), then you should set this to the name of the folder containing files such as :file:`patterns.txt` and :file:`MACCS.txt`.
+  If you get errors about not being able to find some .txt files, then you should set this to the name of the folder containing files such as :file:`patterns.txt` and :file:`MACCS.txt`.
 These are typically installed to :file:`/usr/local/share/openbabel`.

 Advanced build options
 ~~~~~~~~~~~~~~~~~~~~~~